bashup/jqmd/README.md

 For most programs, this algorithm is sufficient to do most incremental data structure creation.
 If you have different needs, however, you can define a `jqmd_data` function of your own: JSON and YAML data are wrapped with a call to `jqmd_data`, but the default `jqmd_data` just calls `jqmd::data`.

 If you want to override the data merging for *all* data as of the start of the filter chain, you define a `jqmd_data` function in a `DEFINE` call or a `jq defs` block.
-Or, you can override it for just a few filters or blocks by defining it in a `FILTER` call or `jq` block.
+Or, you can override it for just a few filters or blocks by defining it in an `APPLY` or `FILTER` call or `jq` block.
 Afterwards, you can restore the original data merging algorithm like this:

 ```shell
 FILTER 'def jqmd_data($data): jqmd::data($data) ; .'